Generalized Unitarity Method for Worldline Field Theory: Bootstrapping rational worldline amplitudes

 \subsubsection{Non-linear Compton scattering}

 Finally, we would like to study the non-linear analog of the Compton scattering amplitude, which involves multiple gravitons.
-Fig.~\ref{fig:h3cuts} shows the cut relaxing procedure which allows us to fix the entire amplitude.
-In practice, we can recycle our previous results for all the sub-amplitudes appearing in this computation.\footnote{The four graviton amplitude is fixed using the usual unitarity method, which we will not elaborate here.} Thus, the only remaining contact term to be fixed is that of cut III.
+Fig.~\ref{fig:h3cuts} shows the cut-relaxing procedure which allows us to fix the entire amplitude.
+In practice, we can recycle our previous results for all the sub-amplitudes appearing in this computation.\footnote{It is known that the four graviton amplitude can be reconstructed using a variety of methods, such as by factorization and gauge invariance \cite{Arkani-Hamed:2016rak}.
+We will not elaborate here.} Thus, the only remaining contact term to be fixed is that of cut III.
 However, here we will pretend that we have no information about any of the sub-amplitudes so that we can illustrate the procedure to cut multiple worldline propagators at the same time.
 Note that this figure only contains one representative diagram for each cut topology, whereas in actual computation, multiple relabelings of the same child topology can contribute to a single parent topology.
 For example, the cuts contributing to IIa are Ia, Ib, and Ia with gravitons $1$ and $2$ exchanged.
 Moreover, for each cut worldline, there are two possibilities of cutting the energy or conjugate energy, which we do not display explicitly here.

-The cut Ia contains two different worldline energies $\omega_1$ and $\omega_2$, we use it as an example to illustrate cutting multiple worldline propagators.
+The cut Ia contains two different worldline energies, $\omega_1$ and $\omega_2$, and we use it as an example to illustrate cutting multiple worldline propagators.
 Since for each worldline propagator, we can choose to set to zero either of the complex frequencies, we need to consider four different combinations of cuts to completely fix the ansatz on Ia: \begin{enumerate} \item setting $\omega_1= \omega_2 = 0$ \item setting $\bomega_1=\bomega_2=0$ \item setting $\omega_1 =\bomega_2=0$ \item setting $\bomega_1=\omega_2=0$ \end{enumerate} These cuts have overlaps which will serve as consistency checks.
 For example, terms in the ansatz that contain a single factor of $\omega_1$ with no other worldline energy will be fixed by both 2 and 4 in the list above.